classroomtechtools/managebac_openapply_to_gsheets/README.md

 The code takes advantage of `UrlFetchApp.fetchAll` and a batch mode offereed in [this library](https://github.com/classroomtechtools/Endpoints) that very efficiently downloads as much as it can, while at the same time respecting the rate limitations.

-## Upgrading from previous versions

-If you have a spreadsheet from an earlier version, you can update to the latest by bumping the version number of the library.

-## Extending

-The two main